Beltane Recipe: A Trio of Hummus and Creative Ways to Serve Them

 - any kind of hummus on sprouted wheat bread, topped with spinach and tomato

-- black beans with a slice of cheese on rye or pumpernickle
+- black beans with a slice of cheese on rye or pumpernickel

-- a sauce to top grilled or broiled fish -- the roasted red pepper is awesome here
+- a sauce to top grilled or broiled fish—the roasted red pepper is my favorite with fish

-- top your grilled chicken or use it on the side as as dip
+- top your grilled chicken or use it on the side as a dip

-- Black bean hummus poured over rice or rice balls is yummy
+- Black bean hummus poured over rice, or rice balls, tastes fantastic

 - mash hummus into your mashed potatoes